 Blonde hair is an excellent color because it will highlight the layers in your cut and make the mullet look more defined.
-It is also a way to lighten the hair and brighten your appearance and can draw attention to your features.
+It is also a way to lighten the hair, brighten your appearance, and draw attention to your features.
 Add blonde highlights to dark hair for depth and dimension, or embrace a full head of blonde for those who want something gorgeous and different.

 17. TikTok Mullet

-TikTok has been the platform where many fashion and beauty trends have started and the popularity of the mullet has also increased thanks to it.
-Several videos are showing how people have cut their hair into a mullet, and you can use them to inspire you, although heading to the salon and having a professional do the cut is always advisable.
+TikTok has been the platform where many fashion and beauty trends have started, and the popularity of the mullet has also increased thanks to it.
+Several videos show how people have cut their hair into a mullet, and you can use them to inspire you.
+However, heading to the salon and having a professional do the cut is always advisable.

 18. Fluffy Mullet

 Fluffy hair is one of the most sought-after looks because it gives the hair fullness and volume.
-It has a bouncy appearance, which is great for achieving movement, and the fluffy texture will be complemented by the mullet hairstyle.
-It will also give the look a softness and make the style appear more graduated.
+Its bouncy appearance is great for achieving movement, and the mullet hairstyle will complement the fluffy texture.
+It will also make the look soft and make the style appear more graduated.